larryhudson/claude-chat-with-weaviate/README.md

 ## Related tutorial - how to extend Claude's capabilities with custom tools

-If you would like to learn more about how to use custom tools with the Anthropic API, I have created a video tutorial with accompanying code examples here.
+I have also created a video tutorial showing how to define custom tools and use them with Anthropic's TypeScript client.
+You can see the [video here](https://www.youtube.com/watch?v=C-fyjyv7xpE) and the [accompanying code examples here](https://github.com/larryhudson/claude-custom-tools-typescript).

 ## Prerequisites